wp-plugins/scroll-triggered-boxes/readme.txt

 If the box fits, it will.
 If the box width does not fit on the screen, it will be hidden.

+== Screenshots ==

+1. A scroll triggered box in action.
+2. Configuring a box is easy.

 == Installation ==

 = Installing the plugin =